dell/csm-docs/content/docs/installation/helm/powerflex.md

 3. Check `helm/csi-vxflexos/driver-image.yaml` and confirm the driver image points to new image.

 4. Collect information from the PowerFlex SDC by executing the `get_vxflexos_info.sh` script located in the top-level helm directory.
 This script shows the _VxFlex OS system ID_ and _MDM IP_ addresses.
-Make a note of the value for these parameters as they must be entered in the `config.json` file.
+Make a note of the value for these parameters as they must be entered in the `config.json` file in the top-level directory.

 5. Prepare the config.json for driver configuration.
 The following table lists driver configuration parameters for multiple storage arrays.